Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

     ```bash
     dispatch init -n {DispatchName} --luisAuthoringKey xxxxxxxxxxxxxxxxxxxx --luisAuthoringRegion {LUISauthoringRegion} --culture en-us
     dispatch add -t qna -i {kbId1} -k {QnaKey from Azure}
-    dispatch add -t qna -i {kbId2} -k {QnaKey from Azure }
+    dispatch add -t qna -i {kbId2} -k {QnaKey from Azure}
-    dispatch add -t qna -i {kbId3} -k {QnaKey from Azure }
+    dispatch add -t qna -i {kbId3} -k {QnaKey from Azure}
-    dispatch add -t qna -i {chitChatKb} -k {QnaKey from Azure }
+    dispatch add -t qna -i {chitChatKbId} -k {QnaKey from Azure}
     dispatch create
     ```
-1. With all your services added, you can view them in the <YOUR-BOT-NAME>.dispatch file that was just created to see the services you added.
-Also notice the <YOUR-BOT-NAME>.json file now contains a very long list of every utterance you have from your LUIS app from all its intents.
+1. With all your services added, you can view them in the <YOUR-BOT-NAME>.dispatch file that was just created to see the services.
+Also notice the <YOUR-BOT-NAME>.json file now contains a very long list of every utterance you have from your LUIS Dispatch app from all its intents.
 1. This Dispatch sequence also creates a special LUIS app for the Dispatch service in luis.ai.
 Note: you'll use the authoring and endpoint keys from this app in your .bot file later.
 1. Go to your account in luis.ai and find the Dipatch app just created.
 You can see there is a `None` intent (default) and then your knowledge base intents.
 However, these are not named well, as they are a string of random characters.
 Make sure to rename them (click pencil icon near title) to match the naming in your .bot file for these QnA knowledge bases.
-For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field).
+For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field of each object).
+They all need to match.
 1. After renaming your LUIS intents, train and publish them.
 It might take a minute or two to see the changes reflected in your responses in the chat client (if already testing).

 ## Prerequisites - Syncing the code
-Now that your Dispatch structure is set in your bot, you only need to copy/paste missing code when comparing your bot with this sample.
+Now that your Dispatch structure is set in your bot and in luis.ai, you only need to copy/paste missing code when comparing your bot with this sample.
 1. Compare the BasicBot.cs and BotServices.cs files of the sample with your own and add any missing pieces to yours.
 1. Create a NlpDispatchBot.cs file in your project structure in Visual Studio and copy/paste code from the sample's file of this name.
 Be sure the variable names match your knowledge base names in your .bot file, including the `DispatchKey`.
 You can change the `Welcome Text` to be whatever you'd like.
 1. Compare/copy/paste the Startup.cs file with the one in this sample.
 Be sure that the `botConfig` variable reflects your .bot file name so it knows to check resources there, like this:
     ```C#
-    var botConfig = BotConfiguration.Load(botFilePath ?? @".\StudyBotCsharp.bot", secretKey);
+    var botConfig = BotConfiguration.Load(botFilePath ?? @".\<YOUR-BOTNAME>.bot", secretKey);
     ```
 1. Finally, take the StudyBotCsharp.bot file of this sample and see what is missing in your .bot file.
-1. The beginning and end should look like this sample, but the objects in the list can vary.
+The beginning and end should look like this sample, but the objects in the list can vary.
 For example, make sure to paste these beginning/end parts over those in your bot:
    ```json
      "name": "<YOUR-BOT-NAME>",
      "description": "",